pybokeh/dagster-learnings/README.md

 A pipeline is a collection of tasks (in dagster's world or terminology, a task is a "solid")

 #### Solid
-A solid is a task or Python function
+A solid is a task or Python function decorated with `@solid` decorator

 #### References
 workspace: https://docs.dagster.io/overview/repositories-workspaces/workspaces<br>